 (٤٨) وَيُعَلِّمُهُ الْكِتَابَ وَالْحِكْمَةَ وَالتَّوْرَاةَ وَالْإِنْجِيلَ

-The above verse indicates that Jesus was taught the scripture (kitab), wisdom (hikma), as well as the Torah, and the Gospel (Injeel) using the prefix of wa ( وَ ) to separate each item.
+The above verse indicates that Jesus was taught the scripture (kitab), wisdom (hikmah), as well as the Torah, and the Gospel (Injeel) using the prefix of wa ( وَ ) to separate each item.
 Except, the Torah and the Gospel are also scriptures (kitab), and not something mutually exclusive from scripture.
-Therefore, Torah and Gospel are a subset of the scripture and wisdom.
+Therefore, the Torah and Gospel are a subset of the scripture and wisdom.

 We see another example regarding Moses.